 Bring Bike Safety Education to Your District

 Do you want your school district to teach bike and pedestrian safety skills to the students?
 We provide training and support to districts so they can teach the curriculum in physical education classes at elementary and middle school.
 The curriculum teaches important life skills while helping students meet state standards.
-We are currently looking for districts interested in joining the program for Spring or Fall of 2014.
+Let us know if you want this program brought to your school district.